 If you are looking for car rentals, you can also search Qeeq here, Klook here, or KKday here.
 You can also check out our car rental guide here.

 On an overcast day last February, we made our way to the presidential palace on one of the few days that it was open on Saturday.

 Before you go in, there is a security check.
 Be prepared to show your ID and let them check your bag.
 My DSLR camera made it in fine.

 You will notice from the get-go that there are guards everywhere, so don't try any funny business.

 A close-up of the upper tower.
 This was the highest building in Taipei until it was overtaken by the Hilton in 1973.

 The first room inside is a large room dedicated to Sun Yat-Sen.

 Sun Yat-Sen is an interesting historical figure.
-He wrote the ROC constitutions, and is considered the father of the PRC, KMT, and DDP.
+He wrote the ROC constitution and is considered the father of the PRC, KMT, and DDP.
 He has a good rep.

 His head sits on a pillar that says "Father of All Under Heaven."
 Kind of like the Emperor of China or something.

 View of the ceiling in the same room.